mfmezger/conversational-agent-langchain/README.md

 ## Rework

-At the moment i am doing a complete rework to use the langchain expression language. if you want to use the old stable versions please look at the release page.
+At the moment i am reworking to langgraph, therefore not all versions on main will work with all of the providers.
+I will update the providers in the next weeks.
+Please use the releases to get a working version.

 ## Table of Contects
 - [Conversational Agent](#conversational-agent)